-- (a) Proposals should be challenging and attractive based on the proposer's original ideas. - (b) The proposal should contribute to the creation of sustainable materials.

-(c) Excellent and challenging research proposals without being bound by the research fields adopted last year will be accepted.

-(d) This year, with the aim of forming diverse collaborative research, the selection process in a way that is not biased toward universities, national institutes, regions, or gender will be conducted.
+- (a) Proposals should be challenging and attractive based on the proposer's original ideas. - (b) The proposal should contribute to the creation of sustainable materials. - (c) Some of the proposals were made solely for the purpose of material synthesis.
+Proposals should include evaluation of the physical properties of the materials synthesized by the applicant and their incorporation into components. - (d) Excellent and challenging research proposals without being bound by the research fields adopted last year will be accepted. - (e) This year, with the aim of forming diverse collaborative research, the selection process in a way that is not biased toward universities, national institutes, regions, or gender will be conducted.